adidion19/ft_transcendence/README.md

 <h6>Chat</h6>

 * The users arriving to the chat page land in the general room.
-From that poitn, they can create channels, that can be public or protected by a password.
+From that point, they can create channels, that can be public or protected by a password.

-* The user who has created a new channel is automatically set as the channel owner until they leave it (in that case the channel is destroyed).
+* The user who created a new channel is automatically set as the channel owner until he leaves it (in this case, the channel will be deleted).
 The channel owner can set a password required to access the channel, change it, and also remove it.
-They can set other users as administrators.
+He can set other users as administrators.
 Channel owners and administrators can ban or mute users for a limited time.

-* The users are able to access other players profiles through the chat interface and they can also invite another plyer to a Pong match (invitation that can be accepted or declined).
+* The users are able to access other players profiles through the chat interface and they can also invite another player to a Pong match (the invitation can be accepted or declined).

 ![Screenshot](screenshots_Readme/chat.png)
 ![Screenshot](screenshots_Readme/chat_bis.png)

 <h6>Game</h6>

-* Users can play a live Pong game versus one another.
+* Users can play a live Pong game against each other.
 There is a matchmaking system, where the users can join a queue until they get matched with another player.

-* The users can also watch live games.
+* The users can also watch live games thanks to the spectator mode.
 ![Screenshot](screenshots_Readme/game.png)

 <h6>Leaderboard</h6>